Rudxain/Samsung-rants/index.md

 ### Crappy camera

-The A31 camera app doesn't allow manual focus distance, despite the fact that both [Open Camera](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) and [WebCamera](https://riju.github.io/WebCamera/samples/camera) can control it (this means the firmware supports manual-focus).
+The A31 Camera app doesn't allow manual focus distance, not even in "pro" mode, despite the fact that both [Open Camera](https://play.google.com/store/apps/details?id=net.sourceforge.opencamera) and [WebCamera](https://riju.github.io/WebCamera/samples/camera) can control it (this means the firmware supports manual-focus).
 TBF, the native app supports 3 "focus modes": macro, portrait, auto.
+Lots of other Galaxy devices support MF, but their camera apps hide it.

+Minimum ISO (in "pro" mode) is higher than actual min ISO.
+I noticed this when taking pictures of bright stuff, then looking at the JPEG EXIF metadata.
+S6, J3 Mission, and J2 Prime, all have similar artificial limits.

 The image quality in the A31 is almost the same as the J3 Mission, despite the fact that there's a freaking multi-cam setup.